*Updated November 2022

 What is waste-to-energy?

 Simply put, waste-to-energy is any process that converts waste (or trash) into a source of usable energy, which is why it’s categorized as a type of energy recovery.
 Waste-to-energy solutions can turn gaseous, liquid, and semi-solid waste into heat, fuel for transport, or electricity.
-The trash that generally gets used by waste-to-energy technology is non-recyclable, meaning there’s no other way to convert it into something useful.
-Waste-to-energy epitomizes what a circular economy is.
+The trash that gets used by waste-to-energy technology is non-recyclable, meaning there’s no other way to convert it into something useful.
+Waste-to-energy companies manage waste by turning it into energy.

-In urbanized areas, the most common source of trash for these types of progressive waste solutions comes from municipal waste, i.e. the trash that we all accumulate on a daily basis and can’t be recycled or composted.
-This process is referred to as municipal waste treatment, or MWT.
+In urbanized areas, the most common source of trash for waste-to-energy companies comes from municipal waste, i.e. the trash that we all accumulate on a daily basis and can’t be recycled or composted.
+The process is referred to as municipal waste treatment, or MWT.

 According to a 2018 study, several EU countries, including Sweden, Denmark, Finland, Germany, and the Netherlands have managed to keep landfills to an incredible 1%, instead of redirecting the majority of municipal waste either to recycling and composting or to waste-to-energy technologies via MWT.

-While traditionally, the most commonly used method for waste-to-energy (WtE) conversion has been incineration, there are lots of up-and-coming, progressive waste solutions that show greater promise with fewer caveats, such as concerns about the toxic gases that come from trash incinerators.
+While traditionally, the most commonly used method for waste-to-energy (WtE) conversion has been incineration, there are lots of up-and-coming, progressive waste-to-energy that show greater promise with fewer caveats, such as concerns about the toxic gasses that come from trash incinerators.

 Keep in mind that for waste-to-energy technologies to be truly a part of a circular economy, it’s important that all compostable and recyclable waste is composted and recycled.
-As we’ll cover towards the end of this article, some of the main criticisms of WtE plants arise from the concern that for more trash to be converted to energy, less of it would be appropriately repurposed.
+As we’ll cover towards the end of this article, some of the main criticisms of WtE plants arise from the concern that repurposable trash won’t be repurposed so it can end up as energy.

 Types of waste-to-energy solutions